Ketan-33/Ketan-33/README.md

 Here are a few things that describe me:

-- 🎓 Graduating in 2026 with a degree in B.Tech(Computer Science and Engineering (Data Science))
+- 🎓 Graduating in 2026 with a degree in B.Tech(CSE Data Science)
 - 💡 Continuously exploring new technologies and learning new skills .